User login

 • Cost effectiveness.
 Cloud computing or hosted services are purchased on a subscription basis.
 You pay by the month, based on what you use.

 Although these advantages can be significant, there is a downside.
-Cloud software requires a fast, reliable internet connection.
+Cloud software requires a reliable internet connection.
 If that fails, your data is stuck where you can’t access it.

-Additionally, although cloud computing providers go to lengths to protect data, there are still risks.
+Additionally, although cloud computing providers go to great lengths to protect data, there are still risks.
 What happens if the company behind the hosted services goes bust or is attacked by hackers?

 Are hosted services for you?